peterkwkwan/Programming_Theory/books/you_dont_know_js_yet_up_&_going.md

 2. `this` is set to the obj1 object
 3. `this` is set to the obj2 object
 4. `this` is set to a brand new empty object

+## Prototype

+- when referencing a non-existent property on an object, Javascript will automatically use that object's internal prototype link to find that property (its 'parent')
+- Prototype chain
+  - Each object has a private property which holds a link to another object called its prototype.
+That prototype object has a prototype of its own, and so on until an object is reached with null as its prototype.
+  - By definition, <strong>null has no prototype</strong>, and acts as the final link in this prototype chain.